Julia Stiles: Film and television

-In David Mamet's State and Main (2000), about a film shooting on location in a small town in Vermont, she played a teenage girl who seduces a film actor (Alec Baldwin) with a weakness for teen girls.
+In David Mamet's State and Main (2000), about a film shooting on location in a small town in Vermont, Stiles played a teenage girl who seduces a film actor (Alec Baldwin) with a weakness for teen girls.
 Stiles also appeared opposite Stockard Channing in the dark art house film The Business of Strangers (2001) as a conniving, amoral secretary who exacts revenge on her boss.
 Channing was impressed by her co-star: "In addition to her talent, she has a quality that is almost feral, something that can make people uneasy.
 She has an effect on people."
 Stiles later described the Bourne franchise as very important for her career, stating that it "reinvented the action genre, especially for female characters".
 Her small role as Treadstone operative Nicolette "Nicky" Parsons in The Bourne Identity (2002) grew in The Bourne Supremacy (2004), then greatly expanded in The Bourne Ultimatum (2007).

 Between the Bourne films, she appeared in Mona Lisa Smile (2003) as Joan, a student at Wellesley College in 1953, whose art professor (Julia Roberts) encourages her to pursue a career in law rather than become a wife and mother.
 Critic Stephen Holden called her one of cinema's "brightest young stars", but the film met with generally unfavorable reviews.
 Stiles played a Wisconsin college student who is swept off her feet by a Danish prince, played by Luke Mably, in The Prince and Me (2004), directed by Martha Coolidge.
 Stiles told an interviewer that she was very similar to her character Paige Morgan.
 Critic Scott Foundas said she was "irrepressibly engaging" and the film was a "strange career choice for Stiles".
 This echoed criticism in reviews of A Guy Thing (2003), a romantic comedy with Jason Lee and Selma Blair.
-Critic Dennis Harvey wrote that Stiles was "wasted" and Holden called her "a serious actress from whom comedy does not seem to flow naturally".
+Critic Dennis Harvey wrote that Stiles was "wasted", and Holden called her "a serious actress from whom comedy does not seem to flow naturally".
 In 2006, Stiles starred opposite her Hamlet co-star Liev Schreiber in The Omen, a remake of the 1976 horror film.
 She returned to the Bourne series with a much larger role in The Bourne Ultimatum (2007), her highest-grossing film to date.